therealOri/Genter/README.md

 <br />

-Update | 7/19/2022:
+Update | 7/22/2022:
 # New Features.
 If you have an older version of this project, You should update to the current version now!.

 Added:
-> - Allowing the env.py file to use a bigger/longer PASS and allows it to use symbols and unicode characters.
-You WILL need to use the KDF.py patch file for pycryptodome as by default it doesn't accept unicode_escape encoding and characters.
+> - When going to view the websites in "show saved websites", it will check to see if the database is encrypted or not or if it even exists.
+It will then look and see if there is anything to show you.
+If there is nothing to show you, it will let you know.
 __ __

 <br />